longturn/freeciv21/docs/Coding/guidelines.rst

 One notable exception is ``QStringList``, which should be preferred over other constructs because it integrates better with Qt.

+The main point here is to avoid using function parameters to return values.

 Use ``<algorithm>``
 -------------------